e-kai00/pace-calculator/README.md

 <br>

 - __The Distance section__
-  - allows the user to choose a distance either by selecting a predetermined distance of 5K, 10k, Half Marathon or Marathon, or by entering a custom distance;
+  - allows the user to choose a distance either by selecting a predetermined distance of 5K, 10k, Half Marathon or Marathon, or by entering the custom distance;
-  - the user can set a custom distance in the distance box with a minimum value of 1 meter.
+  - the user can set the custom distance in the distance box.

 <br>